 The Inergy Apex is probably the most similar portable generator to the Patriot Power, except it comes at half the price.
 The Apex’s inverter allows for 1500 watts continuously, which is 300 less than the Patriot Power, however the downsides stop right there.
 The Apex is 20 lbs lighter, has triple the amount of AC outputs, can input twice as much solar (600 watts), and has nearly double the battery capacity (1,100 watts).
 The battery of the Apex is rated to last 2,000 cycles, which is also quite comparable to the Patriot Power Generator for a fraction of the cost.

-Complete Solar Generator Comparison Chart - Patriot Power Generator Vs The Others
+Check Out Our Solar Generator Comparison Chart Below - Patriot Power Generator Vs The Others

 Take a look at the following chart to see how the Patriot solar generator stacks up against the rest of the solar generator competition.
 You'll see it on the far right of this chart.